 Dronabinol is a cannabinoid that doctors often prescribe to treat loss of appetite due to anorexia, cancer, and chemotherapy.
 Side effects of dronabinol include confusion, dizziness, drowsiness, hallucinations, and bad moods.

-Vitamins that Increase Appetite
+Vitamins to Increase Appetite

 There are certain reasons that many people may choose to go with prescription appetite stimulants, especially if the cause of their loss of appetite is due to serious medical conditions.